SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 <img src="image/management5.png" alt=" 閲覧・編集権限の設定" width="585" />
 *Viewing/Editing Permission Setup*

 1. Select user to set up.
- 2. Choose whether selected user has permission to edit/view.
+2. Select the content group the user has permission to edit and the content group the user has permission to view.
 Users with permission for “all” are able to edit/view newly created groups as well.
- 3.
+3. Select the display group the user has permission to edit.
+Users with permission for “all” are able to edit/view newly created groups as well.
 4. Set up selected user with permission levels for editing groups and working with Display.

 ### Password Setup